UphillD/2020-ACA-Project/README.md

 The plotter scripts will produce the graphs for every benchmark with every configuration of the appropriate memory level (L1, L2, ..) in the folder they are executed from.

 They will also produce the same graphs if there was a 5% and 10% IPC reduction in place for every doubling of the memory capacity or associtivity.
-Those graphs can be distinguished by the `_5pt` and `_10pt` suffixes.
+Those graphs can be distinguished by the "_Red" suffix.

 *Important Note: There is a simple check in place to avoid rerunning the same benchmarks; if the output for the current benchmark already exists, and it's not the last one in the folder, it is skipped.*